New tools to improve performance

 As you can see, choosing search or display ads largely comes down to your goals and your target customers.
 But no matter which you choose, you still need to do it well.

 PlanSource‘s content marketing manager Meisha Bochicchio points out that your search ads have to be well-optimized.
-They key is “properly implementing your search advertising and having a strategy to address multiple stages of the sales funnel.”
+The key is to “properly implementing your search advertising and having a strategy to address multiple stages of the sales funnel.”

 What will resonate with your audience?
 There’s only one way to find out.
 Start testing, analyze the data, and build on it.